 - Information on emergency stores

-- Information on evacuation exercises and fire & emergency training.
+- Information on evacuation exercises and fire and emergency training.

 General information on responsibilities during an emergency situation can be found in the HSW Handbook.

 Emergency evacuation exercises help ensure that emergency procedures are satisfactory and are undertaken on direction of the building Wardens.
 All occupants of an area or building involved in the evacuation exercise must take part and a documented debrief must be undertaken by the Wardens following the exercise, to identify and correct any deficiencies in the procedure or its implementation.
 View the most recent Emergency Status Report (4 April 2022).

 Exercises are scheduled by the University’s Emergency Management Contract Administrator in consultation with the Chief Warden, who must inform the Wardens and Department Managers of the pending exercise.

 - Warden Emergency Procedure Manual 2022 (North Terrace)

 - Warden Emergency Procedure Manual 2020 (Roseworthy)

 - Warden Emergency Procedure Manual 2020 (Waite)

 Emergency procedure charts (A3)